okezieuc/abileneX/README.md

 - Visit https://abilenex.vercel.app.
 - Login with Google, or with a username and password
 - After logging in, you will atomatically be redirected back to the landing page.
 This time, you will see **you're set**.
 Click **Return to my dashboard** to go your dashboard.
 - This dashboard is where you will see a list of polls you have created.
 You can click any of those polls to view the status of the polls.
+When you first create your account, a database trigger that we set up will automatically create a demo poll for you.
+You will see this demo poll on your dashboard.
 - Click **Create Poll** to create an AbileneX poll to get feedback on an idea.
 - Enter the idea you want to vote on in the textbox provided under **What are we voting on?**.
 This text will be shown to the people you are receiving feedback from when they visit your voting link.
 An example is provided as a placeholder.
 - Click proceed to continue.